hcoles/pitest-site/quickstart/maven.markdown

 ### timeoutConstant

-Constant amount of additional time to allow a test to run for (after the application of the timeoutFactor) before considering it to be stuck in an infinite loop.
+Constant amount of additional time, in milliseconds, to allow a test to run for (after the application of the timeoutFactor) before considering it to be stuck in an infinite loop.

 Defaults to 4000